GoogleChrome/web.dev/content/fast/preload-critical-assets/codelab-preload-critical-assets.md

 <img class="screenshot" src="./network-panel-six.png" alt="Details page network requests">

 Click the `details.css` network request in DevTools to view its details.
-You'll notice that the file is retrieved from the browsers's disk cache.
+You'll notice that the file is retrieved from the browser's disk cache.

 <img class="screenshot" src="./details-css.png" alt="Details request fetched from disk cache">